 These statements highlight persistent barriers to further U.S. investment.
 Addressing these barriers would expand high-quality, private sector-led investment in infrastructure, further women’s economic empowerment, and facilitate a healthy business environment for the digital economy.

 The government remains the dominant actor in the economy, though it encourages private investment in many sectors and continues to take steps to encourage more foreign direct investment (FDI).
-The dominant driver of Qatar’s economy remains the oil and gas sector, which has attracted tens of billions of dollars in FDI.
-In adherence to the country’s National Vision 2030 plan to establish a knowledge-based and diversified economy, the government recently introduced reforms to its foreign investment and foreign property ownership laws to allow 100 percent foreign ownership of businesses in most sectors and real estate in newly designated areas.
+The dominant driver of Qatar’s economy is the energy sector, which has attracted tens of billions of dollars in FDI.
+In line with the country’s National Vision 2030’sgoal of establishing a knowledge-based and diversified economy, the government of Qatar has recently introduced reforms to its foreign investment and foreign property ownership laws.
+These recent legislations allow up to 100 percent foreign ownership of businesses in most sectors and real estate in newly designated areas.
+In 2020, the government also enacted legislation to regulate and promote public-private partnerships.

 There are significant opportunities for foreign investment in infrastructure, healthcare, education, tourism, energy, information and communications technology, and services.
-Qatar’s 2020 budgetary spending is focused on infrastructure, health, and education.
-By value of inward FDI stock, manufacturing, mining and quarrying, finance, and insurance are the primary sectors that attract foreign investors.
-Qatar provides various incentives to local and foreign investors, such as exemptions from customs duties and certain land-use benefits.
-The World Bank’s 2020 Doing Business Report ranked Qatar third globally for its favorable taxation regime, and first globally for ease of registering property.
-The corporate tax rate is 10 percent for most sectors and there is no personal income tax.
-One notable exception is the corporate tax of 35 percent on foreign firms in the extractive industries, including but not limited to those in LNG extraction.
+The government allocated $20 billion for major projects in these sectors in 2022.
+Measured by the amount of inward FDI stock, manufacturing, mining and quarrying, finance, and insurance are the primary sectors that attract foreign investors.
+The government provides various incentives to attract local and foreign investments, including exemptions from customs duties and certain land-use benefits.
+The corporate tax rate is 10 percent for most sectors, and there is no personal income tax.
+One notable exception is the corporate tax of 35 percent on foreign firms in the extractive industries, including but not limited to those in natural gas extraction.

-In recent years, Qatar has begun to invest heavily in the United States through its sovereign wealth fund, the Qatar Investment Authority (QIA) and its subsidiaries, notably Qatari Diar.
-QIA has pledged to invest USD 45 billion in the United States.
-QIA opened an office in New York City in September 2015 to facilitate these investments.
-The second annual U.S.-Qatar Strategic Dialogue in January 2019 in Doha further strengthened strategic and economic partnerships and addressed obstacles to investment and trade.
-The third round of strategic talks is expected to take place in Washington, D.C. in 2020.
+In recent years, Qatar has significantly bolstered its U.S. investments through its sovereign wealth fund, the Qatar Investment Authority (QIA), and its subsidiaries, notably Qatari Diar.
+In 2019, QIA pledged to allocate $45 billion to U.S. investments, after it opened an office in New York City in 2015 to facilitate its U.S. investments.
+The November 2021 fourth annual U.S.-Qatar Strategic Dialogue further strengthened strategic and economic partnerships and addressed obstacles to investment and trade.
+The fifth round of strategic talks is expected to take place in Doha in 2022.